JonathanWade24/hematrack-showcase/README.md

 ## Development Notes (Add as we go)

+*   **YYYY-MM-DD:** (Placeholder, use today's date) Fixed build errors due to module resolution and NextAuth.js migration:
+    *   Created `src/lib/db/column-queries.ts` to replace missing `@/lib/prisma/column-queries` module, implementing Drizzle ORM-based column query functionality.
+    *   Created a placeholder `src/lib/prisma/operations.ts` module to satisfy lazy imports in the omics route, enabling future migration.
+    *   Updated API routes to use the NextAuth.js v5 syntax: Replaced `getServerSession` from 'next-auth/next' with the `auth` function exported from `@/app/api/auth/[...nextauth]/route`.
+    *   These changes enable a successful build while maintaining functionality, setting the stage for further migration to Drizzle.
+*   **YYYY-MM-DD:** (Placeholder, use today's date) Refined role-based access control for `noPHI_viewer` and `noPHI_editor` roles:
+    *   `src/app/patients/page.tsx`: Access restricted.
+Users with `noPHI_viewer` or `noPHI_editor` roles will be denied access.
+    *   `src/app/visits/[id]/page.tsx`: Access remains restricted to 'admin' and 'viewer' roles, effectively blocking `noPHI_viewer` and `noPHI_editor`.
+    *   `src/app/samples/[id]/page.tsx`: Ensured accessibility for `noPHI_viewer` and `noPHI_editor` roles by adding them to the `ALLOWED_ROLES` list.
+    *   `src/app/subjects/[id]/page.tsx`: Page remains accessible to `noPHI_viewer` and `noPHI_editor`, but the clinical timeline section within the page continues to be hidden for these roles (visible only to 'admin' and 'viewer').
+*   **YYYY-MM-DD:** (Placeholder, use today's date) Implemented role-based access control for the patient visit timeline page (`src/app/visits/[id]/page.tsx`).
+Access is restricted to users with 'admin' or 'viewer' roles.
+Users without these roles will see an "Access Denied" message.
+This aligns the page's access control with the clinical timeline visibility on the subject detail page.
+*   **YYYY-MM-DD:** (Placeholder, use today's date) Refactored the main samples listing page (`src/app/samples/page.tsx`) to use Drizzle ORM for data fetching.
+This involved:
+    *   Replacing the Prisma-based `getSamplesData` function with a Drizzle equivalent.
+    *   Updating the data fetching logic to query the `samplesInLaboratory` table and `LEFT JOIN` relevant assay-specific tables (`results_adviaInLaboratory`, `results_dnaInLaboratory`, `results_pbmcInLaboratory`, `results_plasmaInLaboratory`, `results_lorrcaInLaboratory`) to gather all necessary data for display and status calculation.
+    *   Modifying the `SampleFromDb` type to match the structure of data returned by the new Drizzle query (a flat object containing fields from all joined tables).
+    *   Ensuring the existing `calculateProcessingStatus` function works correctly with the Drizzle-fetched data.
+    *   Updating imports and utility functions (`isNonZero`, `SQL` type import) as needed.
 *   **YYYY-MM-DD:** Migrated `logAuditEvent` from Supabase to Prisma.
 *   **YYYY-MM-DD:** Migrated `searchSubjects` from Supabase to Prisma.
 *   **YYYY-MM-DD:** Migrated `getPatientByMRN` from Supabase to Prisma.